 IVF treatment in UK

-An intended parent comes up with a lot of questions while kick starting their journey related to IVF treatment in UK.
+An intended parent comes up with a lot of questions while kick-starting their journey related to IVF treatment in the UK.
 Questions like how to plan it up initially, what is the length of the IVF procedure and how will the procedure be carried out at each stage will certainly cross your mind.

-This is where at Surrogacy Care, we have partnered with some of the most reputed IVF treatment clinic UK in order to bring you the desired results.
+This is where at Surrogacy Care, we have partnered with some of the most reputed IVF clinics in the UK in order to bring you the desired results.

 How long would IVF treatment in UK take?